philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 date: 2015-11-03T17:28:56-08:00
 ---

-A few days ago CSS Custom Properties&mdash;a.k.a.
-CSS Variables&mdash;shipped in Chrome Canary.
-When Chrome engineer [Addy Osmani](https://twitter.com/addyosmani) first tweeted about the release, he was met with a [surprising](https://twitter.com/kuizinas/status/661600615911526401) [amount](https://twitter.com/DanTup/status/661609987047866368) of [negativity](https://twitter.com/joshlangner/status/661608288707026944).
+A few days ago CSS variables&mdash;more accurately known as CSS custom properties&mdash;shipped in Chrome Canary.

+When Chrome engineer [Addy Osmani](https://twitter.com/addyosmani) first tweeted about the release, he was met with a surprising amount of [negativity](https://twitter.com/joshlangner/status/661608288707026944), [hostility](https://twitter.com/kuizinas/status/661600615911526401), and [skepticism](https://twitter.com/DanTup/status/661609987047866368).
 At least, it was surprising to me, given how excited I am about this feature.

-After a quick scan of the responses, it was clear that 99% of the negatively centered around these two complaints:
+After a quick scan of the responses, it was clear that 99% of the complaints focused on one of these two things:

 * The syntax is "ugly" and "verbose".
 * Sass already does this, so why should I care?